KAFTA Certificate of Origin

-- wholly obtained or produced entirely in Australia (or Australia and Korea); or
+- Wholly obtained or produced entirely in Australia (or Australia and Korea)

-- produced entirely in Australia (or Australia and Korea), from materials classfied as 'originating' under the rules of origin; or
+- Produced entirely in Australia (or Australia and Korea), from materials classfied as 'originating' under the rules of origin

-For further information refer to the Guide to using KAFTA to export and import goods or contact the Department of Foreign Affairs and Trade on (02) 6261 1111.
+For further information, please refer to the Guide to using KAFTA to export and import goods or contact the Department of Foreign Affairs and Trade on (02) 6261 1111.